 VirtualBox incorrectly manages the debug registers of the underlying chip.
 This causes NightView to fail when starting to debug a process.
-This bug in Virtual Box has been reported for several years, and still exist.
+This bug in Virtual Box has been reported for several years, and appears to continue to exist.

 Solution:

 Concurrent recommends KVM as an alternative solution to VirtualBox.